jajeffries/MicroObservables/README.md

 Installation
 ------------
-Just copy the microObservables.js file into your project.
+Just copy the microObservables.js file into your project directory.

 Usage
 -----

+When working in Node.JS, you must call the following to use it in your project.

+	var observable = require("./microObservable.js");

+For a HTML project, you can include it as follows:

+	<script src="./microObservables.js"></script>

-Just call `observable` passing any POJO that you want to be able to observe.
+Now you are ready to begin, you can call `observable` passing any POJO that you want to be able to observe.

 	function MyObject () {
 		observable(this);